Andrzej Nowicki (philosopher)

-Andrzej Rusław Fryderyk Nowicki (b.
-27 May 1919 in Warsaw – d.
-1 December 2011 in Warsaw) was a Polish philosopher of culture, a specialist in the history of philosophy and of atheism, in Italian philosophy of the Renaissance and in religious studies and a connoisseur of the fine arts, poet and diplomat.
+Andrzej Rusław Fryderyk Nowicki (27 May 1919 – 1 December 2011) was a Polish philosopher of culture, a specialist in the history of philosophy and of atheism, in Italian philosophy of the Renaissance and in religious studies and Grand Master of the Grand East of Poland and a connoisseur of the fine arts, poet and diplomat.

 In the years 1937–1939 he studied philosophy, psychology and Italian studies at the University of Warsaw.
 He resumed his studies in philosophy during the World War II in underground education.
 His teachers were, among others: Tadeusz Kotarbiński, Władysław Tatarkiewicz, Władysław Witwicki.

 Nowicki conceived his own philosophical system which he called "the ergantropic and incontrological (ergantropijno-inkontrologiczny) philosophical system of meetings within things".
-He worked as an academic at the University of Warsaw (1952–63), the University of Wrocław (1963–73), the Maria Curie-Skłodowska University in Lublin (1973–91) and achieved the rank of a professor.
+He worked as an academic at the University of Warsaw (1952–1963), the University of Wrocław (1963–1973), the Maria Curie-Skłodowska University in Lublin (1973–1991) and achieved the rank of a professor.